tiwariayush/tiwariayush.github.io/_posts/2015-02-16-lansdowne.md

 exposure: 1/250th
 focal_length: 23mm
 ---
-We went to trip to beautiful city of Lansdowne in Uttarakhand on three bikes.
+College days' trip when we went to the beautiful city of Lansdowne on three bikes.